Waxing Crescent on

 Lunation 616 / 1569

-The Moon is 1 day young.
-Earth's natural satellite is moving from the beginning to the first part of current synodic month.
+The Moon is 1 day young and navigating from the beginning to the first part of the current synodic month.
 This is lunation 616 of Meeus index or 1569 from Brown series.

 Synodic month length 29.56 days

-The length of the lunation is 29 days, 13 hours and 21 minutes.
-It is 1 hour and 5 minutes longer than the next lunation's length.
-The lengths of the following synodic months are going to decreasing with the true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).
+The length of this lunation is 29 days, 13 hours and 21 minutes and it is 1 hour and 5 minutes longer than the upcoming lunation's length.
+The lengths of the following synodic months are going to decrease with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).

 Lunation length longer than mean